 Clematis can be trained to grow on a trellis, fence, through trees and shrubs, along pergolas or any where you like!
 They are so versatile, you can even use them as a ground cover.

-To perform at their best they should be fertilised well.
+To perform at their best, Clematis should be fertilised well.
 Use a Rose Fertiliser every three months or when they are growing actively.

 Grow Clematis in humus rich, moist, well drained soil.
 They need good drainage or the roots will rot.
 Plant Clematis so they will receive around six hours sun a day and shield from the hot afternoon rays.
-You can even grow Clematis in pots.
+You can choose to grow your Clematis in pots.

 Spring to Summer